5/10 So, don’t tell anybody about this, but I think Martin Scorsese might be a little nervous about dying.

 As for the technology itself, guys, just use makeup.
 Just use makeup.
 It looks like you’ve made Robert De Niro do an entire movie behind history’s most expensive Snapchat filter.
 You get used to it, but — and I wrote about this at length for Gemini Man — makeup artists have been making people look younger for decades, and they’re still much cheaper and much better at it than computers.

 At least, unlike Gemini Man, The Irishman has great reason to insist on using the same actors to play younger men.
 This is a movie from the memory of an 83-year-old man, and in his memory, they were all always like that.
 Even their adult children reflect Sheeran’s memory — his daughter Peggy moves instantly from the teenage Lucy Gallina to 37-year-old Anna Paquin.
-Like any parent, he things it happened overnight.
+Like any parent, he thinks it happened overnight.

 Scorsese isn’t generally thought of as a self-insert type, but he’s clearly inserted himself into I Heard You Paint Houses, and it brings up questions.
 Is he Travis Bickle in 1976, roaming the urine-soaked New York City streets alone?
 Is he Henry Hill in 1990, having lived the dream and doomed to spend the rest of his life as a shmuck?
 Is he Frank Costello in 2006, long the master of his environment but having second thoughts after a lifetime on top?
 He’s certainly Frank Sheeran in 2019, and old man telling spectacular tales of personal grandeur that he himself doesn’t seem to be sure are true.

 This might be more acceptable from Scorsese if it weren’t such a big deal, but The Irishman is a huge deal.
-It’s a massive coup for Netflix to get someone of Scorsese’s stature to make a movie for them and says awful things about the movie industry as it stands that they were the only ones who would give Scorsese what he wants.
+It’s a massive coup for Netflix to get someone of Scorsese’s stature to make a movie for them and says awful things about the movie industry as it stands that they were the only ones who would give Scorsese what he wanted.
 Pacino is working with him for the first time, which is a big deal, but he’s 79 years old and has lost his fastball.
 Pesci came out of retirement to do this movie after being offered the part a reported 50 times.
 He doesn’t look good.
 He looks like he needs help getting up and down the stairs now.

 And then Scorsese put his foot in his mouth about the MCU and now all the people who’ve convinced themselves that Marvel movies are art are up in arms about it.

-It was barely meant as an off-hand remark when he said it, and anytime someone’s trying to differentiate movies by using “cinema” as a qualifying phrase, it’s going to be pretentious at least to a degree, but can we stop and be frank about this moment in movie history for a second?
+It was barely an off-hand remark when he said it, and anytime someone’s trying to differentiate movies by using “cinema” as a qualifying phrase, it’s going to be pretentious at least to a degree, but can we stop and be frank about this moment in movie history for a second?
 If you were Martin Scorsese, and you’d personally ushered Hollywood from the Studio Era to this golden age of auteurism in the ‘70s, only to see the Studio System essentially reestablish itself, behaving as a monopoly, treating movies as branding opportunities to be made by hired guns and pushing creative voices to the fringes of Hollywood, systematically undoing your life’s work, you’d be pretty raw about it too.